DhruvPatel01/spelling-practice/README.md

 A Live App: https://dhruvpatel.dev/spelling-practice/

 A quick spell check practice app written in vanilla-js.

+I felt that spelling practice has classic explore vs exploit dilemma, so have added [thompson sampling](https://web.stanford.edu/~bvr/pubs/TS_Tutorial.pdf).
+Let's how it works out!

 It uses webspeech API.
 I hate myself for using it but it was simple.
 So simple.